terrenceshi/Portfolio/README.md

 Start with some window dimension stuff.

 The loading is kind of scuffed because I honestly am not fully sure of the best ways to pass data between components.
-We have a bunch of loading boolean variables and functions to set them as true.
-They probably could have been useStates but I was scared of react rerendering too much.

-We have 12 art images on this page.
-Each art image gets a loading boolean variable and sets it to true with the function.
-Once all 12 loading variables are true, we set useState variable allLoaded as true. allLoaded stops setting the last 2 rows of pictures's display to none and also sets it so that the first 2 rows show images instead of mui skeletons.
+We have a bunch of useState loading boolean variables and functions to set them as true. artBox.js takes in the function and once the image is loaded, it sets the loading useState variable to true.
+Once all loading useState variables are true, we will get rid of loading skeletons and show images.
+Before all images are loaded, we only see two rows of images.

 We have 4 useInView sets for each row (3 images per row).
 In addition, we also have a "first" useState variable for each useInView set (eg: first1, firs2, first3, first4).
 Basically, this sets it so that image rows cannot reappear after appearing when scrolling up, as that looks bad.